 Congolese sometimes make requests or accept help without saying "please" or "thank you."
-Although this behavior may seem rude, it is actually a simple consequence of the fact that many Congolese languages not have equivalent expressions.
+Although this behavior may seem rude, it is actually a simple consequence of the fact that many Congolese languages equivalent do not have expressions.
 For speakers of those languages, the social norm is to show thanks through actions rather than words. and many Congolese still follow those norms even when speaking English or French.